Spectacular Spring Flower Bulbs to Plant in Fall

 One of the best-known spring bulbs, tulips come in a rainbow of colors and variations.
 They prefer well-drained or sandy soil that is rich in fertlizer.
 Tulips looks beautiful when planted en masse and bloom after the daffodils.
 They look great paired with grape hyacinth.

-Some readers claim that planting tulips with allium or daffodil bulbs helps since critters find the latter two bulbs “stinky.”
+Some readers claim that planting tulips with daffodil bulbs helps since critters find daffodil bulbs “stinky.”
 Let us know if this works for you.

 These spring beauties bloom around the same time as daffodils and tulips, and have a wonderful fragrance!
 Small blue clusters of tiny bell-shaped blooms, hyacinth are also good for naturalizing.
 (They also come in paler pinks, baby blues, yellows, and white).
 An annual application of compost should provide adequate nutrients.
 Flower size may decline in subsequent years, so some gardeners treat hyacinths as annuals and plant fresh bulbs each fall.